Hey! I’m Adam.

 - Showing you solutions to the problems that are holding you back from your best financial life.

-I have been married to my wife, Amy, for 17 years.
+I have been married to my wife, Amy, for 23 years.
 We have two daughters, Avery and Nyla, and one son, Jax.
-We live in Northwest Ohio.
+We live in Findlay, Ohio.

-I love spending time with my family, especially if it’s hanging out on the beach or enjoying good food together.
+I love spending time with my family, especially if it’s hanging out on the beach, boating, or just enjoying good food together.
 I enjoy reading business, leadership, and investing books.
 I am committed to a healthy lifestyle and love being outdoors.
 On the weekends, we attend CedarCreek Church.

 Let’s Connect on Social Media

 If you’re on any of the following social media platforms, please connect with me there: